Top Hikes in the Taupo Region

 2. Kinloch to Kawakawa Bay

 Starting at the western end of Kinloch Beach, climb to the cliffs overlooking the lake.
 Then the track drops down to Kawakawa Bay.
+Find out more on the DOC website.

 Location: Between Kinloch Beach and Kawakawa Bay.